kactus2/kactus2dev/README.md

     kactus2 -c

 This will start an interactive Python interpreter for executing series of commands.
-Kactus2 IP-XACT data is readable and modifiable through the provided interafaces.
-Interface documentation will be added later here.
-Example scripts can be found in PythonAPI/ExampleScripts directory.

-Kactus2 supports the following general command-line options:
+Kactus2 supports the following command-line options:
 * `-c, --no-gui`: Run in command-line mode without the GUI.
 * `-h, --help`: Show the application usage help and exit.
 * `-v, --version`: Show the application version and exit.

+On command-line the IP-XACT data is readable and modifiable through the provided interafaces.
+Interface documentation will be added later.
+Example script files can be found in PythonAPI/ExampleScripts directory.
+The API module is imported at startup and instantiated as `kactus2`.

 Example usage showing importing a verilog file to IP-XACT component and generating an equivalent VHDL file:
 ```